depthfirstlearning/depthfirstlearning.com/_posts/2020-03-20-Resurrecting-Sigmoid.markdown

 **Objectives**:
 After doing these readings, we would like you to understand the following background:
-- Explain the vanishing/exploding gradient problem, and why it worsens as networks become deeper
+- Explain the vanishing/exploding gradient problem, and why it worsens as networks become deeper.
-- Relate vanishing/exploding gradients to the spectrums of various Jacobians
+- Relate vanishing/exploding gradients to the spectrums of various Jacobians.
 - Explain heuristics used by the community to circumvent the problem of vanishing/exploding gradients, in particular:
-  - common initialization schemes, such as Xavier initialization
+  - Common initialization schemes, such as Xavier initialization.
-  - pre-training
+  - Pre-training.
-  - skip connections / residual neural networks
+  - Skip connections / residual neural networks.
-  - non-saturating activation functions (ReLU and its variants)
+  - Non-saturating activation functions (ReLU and its variants).

 We would also like you to have an overview of the paper's structure:
 - Motivate and explain the problem the paper is trying to solve